Pi-hils/Learning_Journey/Github.md

 ## Create a new branch
-To create a new branch on your local machine/switch to a new branch, you must ensure you have the latest version of your files on your local machine.
+To create a new branch on your local machine/switch to a new branch, you must ensure you have the <u>latest version</u> of your files on your local machine.
 To do this, first type:
 ```
 git pull
 ```